-Click on the name of each gift below for a longer profile.
+Click on the name of each gift below for a longer discussion of the gift.

 Understanding is the second gift of the Holy Spirit, and people sometimes have a hard time understanding (no pun intended) how it differs from wisdom.
 While wisdom is the desire to contemplate the things of God, understanding allows us grasp, at least in a limited way, the very essence of the truths of the Catholic Faith.
 Through understanding, we gain a certitude about our beliefs that moves beyond faith.